yoshikiohshima/renkon/README.md

 Behaviors.calm(node, interval: number)
 ```

-This combinator ignores events that fire less than interval milliseconds apart.
+This combinator fires at most every interval milliseconds.
+The last change that occurs within the interval will fire after the interval.

 ### Behaviors.delay